mcraiha/avaloniaui.net/wwwroot/docs/reactiveui/routing.md

 # Routing Example

-First, create a new empty project from Avalonia templates.
+Create a new empty project from Avalonia templates.
 To use those, clone the [avalonia-dotnet-templates](https://github.com/AvaloniaUI/avalonia-dotnet-templates) repository, install the templates and create a new project named `RoutingExample` based on `avalonia.app` template.
 Install `Avalonia.ReactiveUI` package into the project.

 ```sh
 git clone https://github.com/AvaloniaUI/avalonia-dotnet-templates